PanosStrouth/CoreDiscoveryHiddenGraphs/README.md

 ## HiddenCore
-HiddenCore is an algorithm, that given an undirected hidden graph and an integer K, returns true of false in case there is or there is not a K-Core in the hidden network respectively.
+Given an undirected hidden graph and an integer K, HiddenCore returns true of false in case there is or there is not a K-Core in the hidden network respectively.
 For using our HiddenCore implementation you have to navigate to the CoreDiscoveryHiddenGraphs/HiddenCore folder and use the HiddenCore executable file.
 The HiddenCore executable can be used as follows:
 ```bash
 HiddenCore undirectedGraphFile K